moniak11/collisions/README.md

--Predd ENTER to switch to full screen mode
+-Press ENTER to switch to full screen mode